Classifying Tractable Instances of the Generalized Cable-Trench Problem: The -Graph

-To demonstrate the \emph{local-to-global} notion that we established in Section \ref{section3}, we will broaden the classes of graphs for which we can efficiently solve the generalized cable-trench problem.
-We will consider a variant of a cycle graph which we will refer to as a $\theta$ graph.
+In Sections~\ref{section3} and \ref{section4}, we established many cases where local information about any cable-trench solutions on individual components lead to global knowledge of a cable-trench solution on a resulting wedge graph.
+We present further evidence of the efficacy of this ``local-to-global'' notion by giving another class of graphs for which such a process leads to an efficient method for solving the generalized cable-trench problem.

-Such a graph consists of two vertices (a root vertex $r$ and another vertex $v$) connected through 3 edge-disjoint paths (which, for now, we refer to as $X_1, X_2, X_3$.
-Observe that in such a graph, any spanning tree is uniquely specified removing an edge from two distinct paths, i.e. $(e_i, e_j)$ where $e_i \in X_i$ and $e_j\in X_j$ for $i\neq j$.
-Figure \ref{fig:ThetaTerms} demonstrates the analogous decomposition for $\theta$-graphs as we had in Figure \ref{fig:CycleTerms}.
+In this section, we will consider a variant of a cycle graph which is known as a $\theta$-graph.
+Such a graph contains two distinguished vertices -- a root vertex $r$ and another vertex $v$.
+These vertices are connected through 3 edge-disjoint paths.
+Observe that in a $\theta$-graph every spanning tree is uniquely determined by removing one edge each from two of those disjoint paths.
+In Figure~\ref{fig:ThetaTerms} we give an analogous decomposition of the $\theta$-graph as we had for cycles in Figure~\ref{fig:CycleTerms}.

-Suppose, without loss of generality, that we are certain to exclude an edge $e_3$ on path $P_3\cup Q_3$.
-By Proposition \ref{wedge_trees_at_roots}, we can essentially ignore $P_3$ in the computation that follows.
-We can simply determine the cable-trench solution for the cycle $R_{1,3} \cup R_{2,3}$, and determine whether $|Q_3|$ exceeds its strength.
-Iterating this procedure over all $e_3\in P_3\cup Q_3$ and repeating the procedure for (again without loss of generality) $e_2\in P_2\cup Q_2$, then taking the minimum over all computed costs yields the best solution for this class of graphs.

-Further, we can attempt to extend the notions of strength to this class of graphs to extend our local-to-global principle further.